-Now consider number of questions per year with “infopath” tag on sharepoint.stackexchange:
+Now consider a number of questions per year with “InfoPath” tag on sharepoint.stackexchange:

 In 2016 users asked 40% more questions about InfoPath

-I don’t know exact reason for that.
-May be this is because of MS Flow and Power Apps – more questions about how to replace InfoPath.
+I don’t know the exact reason for that.
+Maybe this is because of MS Flow and Power Apps – more questions about how to replace InfoPath.

 Enough about deprecated technologies, what about modern trends?